xandery-geek/BadCM/README.md

 ### Stealthiness Validation
 For invisibility evaluation, we adopt the PSNR, SSIM, and MSE to compare clean and poisoned images.

-Since there is a slight misalignment of the loaded images due to the resize operation, the evaluation for the SSIM metric on O2BA and BadCM is not accurate.
-A reasonable evaluation for SSIM should be performed during the image generation process (as the results reporeted in the paper). **This is an issue that needs to be solved later.**
+Since there is a slight misalignment of the loaded images due to the `resize` operation, the evaluation on O2BA and BadCM is not accurate, especially for SSIM metric.
+A reasonable evaluation should be performed during the image generation process (as the results reporeted in the paper). **This is an issue that needs to be solved later.**

 ```shell
 # stealthiness evaluation for BadNets